-If you don't have any self-raising flour you can make your own by adding ½ tsp baking powder to each 100g plain flour.
-So in this recipe - in total you would need 260g plain flour + 1 ¾ tsp baking powder.
+If you don't have any self-raising flour you can make your own by adding ½ teaspoon baking powder to each 100g plain flour.
+So in this recipe - in total you would need 260g plain flour + 1 ¾ teaspoon baking powder.

 Dairy-free yoghurt Make sure you use an unsweetened yoghurt for these flatbreads.
 Either coconut, soya or oat will all work well - whatever you have to hand.

 Salt The key to a good bread flavour is getting the right amount of salt, so don't skimp.
 I like ½ teaspoon between these six flatbreads, but once you've made these once you will know if that's right for you too.

 Olive oil Adding oil to the dough makes these flatbreads deliciously soft and foldable, so you can stuff them with lovely things or scoop up curries and stews.
 But if you prefer a crisper flatbread that really holds it shape, you can just leave it out.
 I like to use a good quality olive oil as it adds an extra flavour, but any oil will do the same job so use whatever you have handy.

 Dairy-free margarine for the garlic 'butter'.
 The good quality block margarines melt a lot better than tubs of spread, which tend to split and become watery.
 I like to use Flora Plant butter or Naturli Block margarine.